 Detailed planning can also be done in word-processing documents or spread sheets, using well-designed templates.
 One downside is that, if the maintenance computer has special functionality, such as the ability to automatically change work order status based on material availability, then these features may be lost unless some compromise can be reached.

 There is one very significant advantage to keeping equipment and work order data in an application such as MS Office, and that is it is secure if and when the maintenance computer system is replaced.
-Transferring data from one maintenance computer system to another is complicated and usually results in some key data, such as equipment history, being lost or compromised in some way.
+Transferring data from one maintenance computer system to another is complicated and almost always results in some key data, such as equipment history and spare parts lists, being lost or compromised in some way.
 This problem is diminishing as maintenance computer systems mature.

 Problems with searching for parts and equipment numbers can be addressed by converting to an improved naming standard or, better still, with a simple search tool such as FindIt which can greatly improve the search success rate, even with inconsistent data (see FindIt .
 Also see “Naming and finding parts in the Storeroom“).